 - Discover problems related to data and configuration

-- Report fewer false positives than SAST tools
+- Much lower false positive rates than SAST tools

 - Cannot pinpoint the exact source of the problem (i.e. the line of code)

 A web-security-savvy business would traditionally have to employ these two types of tools separately.
-SAST tools would be used for code review by businesses that develop their own web applications.
-DAST tools would be used more commonly: by all businesses that have web pages or web applications (including those that develop their own).
+SAST tools would be used at the earlier stages (in the development environment or workflows) for automatic code review by businesses that develop their own web applications.
+DAST tools would be used more commonly: by all businesses that have web pages or web applications (including those that develop their own), often by dedicated security teams.

 To make it easier for businesses, web application security tool manufacturers realized that static and dynamic testing techniques can be merged together to create better tools that would include the advantages of both.
 This is how IAST (Interactive Application Security Testing) was born.